davidlattimore/wild/BENCHMARKING.md

 * In the case of ripgrep it is '6'
 * You can then run `/tmp/wild/ripgrep/6/run-with wild` and that will rerun the link with wild
-* To benchmark, you can then run something like `hyperfine --warmup 2 '/tmp/wild/ripgrep/6/run-with ld' '/tmp/wild/ripgrep/6/run-with mold' ' /tmp/wild/ripgrep/6/run-with wild'`
+* To benchmark, you can then run something like "`hyperfine --warmup 2 '/tmp/wild/ripgrep/6/run-with ld' '/tmp/wild/ripgrep/6/run-with mold' '/tmp/wild/ripgrep/6/run-with wild'`"
     * This will benchmark the linking stage between `ld`, `mold` and `wild`, discarding the first two runs of each to reduce the effects of cache warmup